AkadenTK/superwarp/README.md

 - **Resolved**: Somehow managing to unload superwarp during a warp/subcommand will now reset the state first (to prevent soft and client locks).
 - **Resolved**: Sub commands will now retry if the npc hasn't loaded yet or isn't near, like warp systems.
 - **Resolved**: Survival guides under thrifty transit now work with the menu id validation

+#### v0.96.3
+- **Resolved**: Removed option to warp to locations you have not unlocked yet as the July update broke this functionality for good.